If you own a limited liability company, you’ll probably run your business without thinking much about ownership issues.

 - Voting rights in certain specified circumstances

-However, if you want a class of shareholder to have an influence or veto on matters of company business that are normally the prerogative of the directors, then you will usually need to provide for this in a shareholders’ agreement as well as changing the Articles.
+If you want some shareholders to be able to have an influence or veto on matters of company business (this is normally the prerogative of the directors), then you wouldn’t do this just by creating classes of shares, you’d need a shareholders’ agreement as well.

-Shareholders’ agreements also provide more protection for minority shareholders, as they cannot be changed without the consent of all parties, whereas the Articles of Association can be changed by a 75% majority.
+Shareholders’ agreements can also give more protection for minority shareholders, as they cannot be changed without all the parties agreeing.
+The Articles of Association, in contrast, can be changed by a 75% majority.

-By incorporating special voting rights in a shareholders’ agreement, holders of a certain class of shares can, for example, influence or block the directors from taking important decisions affecting the company’s business without their consent.
+By putting special voting rights in a shareholders’ agreement, holders of a certain class of shares can.
+For example, influence or block the directors from taking important decisions affecting the company’s business without their consent.

 - A right to appoint or influence the appointment of directors